The Soviet Super-Soldiers were primarily active in the Marvel Universe during the 1980s.

 How many students there were is unclear.
 Sibercat (Illya Lavrov) seems to have studied there.
 But we only ever see three students in the flashbacks.

-Darkstar was trained by renowned KGB instructor Alexi Bruskin, who also helped train the Black Widow (Natalia Romanova).
+Darkstar was trained by renowned KGB instructor Alexi Bruskin, who also helped instruct the Black Widow (Natalia Romanova).
 It seems possible that Phobos’ other students also went through Bruskin’s classes.

-The lack of detail about other students is because Phobos killed all or most of them.
+The lack of detail about other students is because Phobos killed most of them.